 A bicyclist may use a full marked lane regardless of the number of lanes.
 Now, a word about courtesy toward other traffic.
-As a cyclist you never want to unnecessarily operate your bicycle in a way that irritates motorists or pedestrians.
 Safe and courteous bicycling helps promote good will between motorists, bicyclists and pedestrians.
 For example, if you do find yourself in a wide travel lane and it is safe to do so, you could consider sharing the lane with traffic.
 You should also signal and communicate with traffic so drivers understand what you are doing and act accordingly.